Help and Hope for Recovery from Addiction

 - Help with Employment – Our staff will assist in developing employment skills as part of your treatment, if this is one of your goals

-- Gastineau House (GH) – Sober living with in-house treatment, case management, recovery-based activities, and ongoing assistance for individuals who have completed residential treatment and/or need additional support and structure for their recovery
+- Recovery House – Residential substance use treatment (ASAM 3.1 LOC), case management, recovery-based activities, and ongoing assistance for individuals who have completed residential treatment and/or need additional support and structure for their recovery

 *Currently males only.